Radarr/Radarr/changelogs/templates/branch-master.md

 A reminder about the `develop` and `nightly` branches

 - **develop - Current Develop/Beta - (Beta): This is the testing edge.
 Released after tested in nightly to ensure no immediate issues.
-New features and bug fixes released here first.
-This version will receive updates either weeklyish or bi-weeklyish depending on development.**
+New features and bug fixes released here first after nightly.
+It can be considered semi-stable, but is still beta.
+This version will receive updates either weekly or biweekly depending on development.**
-- **nightly - Current Nightly/Unstable - (Alpha/Unstable) : The bleeding edge.
-Released as soon as code is committed and passed all automated tests.
+- **nightly - Current Nightly/Unstable - (Alpha/Unstable) : This is the bleeding edge.
+It is released as soon as code is committed and passes all automated tests.
+This build may have not been used by us or other users yet.
+There is no guarantee that it will even run in some cases.
+This branch is only recommended for advanced users.
+Issues and self investigation are expected in this branch.
 Use this branch only if you know what you are doing and are willing to get your hands dirty to recover a failed update.
 This version is updated immediately.**